agarwalbharat/cims/README.md

 Cims maintains an hierarchy for performing tasks.
 Which make it best and light weight in terms of task and server load.

+# 👍 Contribution
+1. Fork it
+2. Create your feature branch (git checkout -b my-new-feature)
+3. Commit your changes (git commit -m 'Add some feature')
+4. Push to the branch (git push origin my-new-feature)
+5. Create new Pull Request